Constraints on nonlocality in networks from no-signaling and independence: Appendix 1: NSI bounds

 Performing this elimination produces 24 inequalities.
 After taking into account the redundancy implied by the symmetries of the Bell scenario~\cite{Rosset14}, we recover the constraint~\eqref{eq:sum4}, implying that it is tight, together with two more constraints.
 Altogether, these form the three following families of constraints:

 The second inequality is a sum of squares, and therefore always true.
 Interestingly, the third inequality is a consequence of the first one:

-Therefore, the constraints due to the hexagon inflation boil down to a unique inequality Eq.~\eqref{eq:ineq1}.
+Therefore, the constraints due to the hexagon inflation boil down to a unique inequality : Supplementary Equation \eqref{eq:ineq1}.

-In Fig.~\ref{fig:EabvsEbc}, we plot the constraint imposed by this inequality in the $E_{AB}$-$E_{BC}$ plane for fixed values of $E_{AC}$.
-Remarkably, most of the NSI region can be achieved by trilocal models, leaving only a small gap region (green area).
+In Supplementary Figure \ref{fig:EabvsEbc}, we plot the constraint imposed by this inequality in the $E_\mathrm{AB}$-$E_\mathrm{BC}$ plane for fixed values of $E_\mathrm{AC}$.
+Remarkably, most of the NSI region can be achieved by trilocal models, leaving only a small gap region (yellow area).